Wishing Demon (Part II)

 “C’mon now, boy, you know who I am.
 Your pretty little Marie, she’d call me Papa Legba or maybe Baron Samedi; your mama’s people knew me as Morrigu before the priests came, and your daddy, well, he was one of mine from the start — he didn’t need no name for me.”

 “What do you want?”, I asked him.
-My heart raced and its beat throbbed behind my eyes as if I’d been running hard for hours.
+My heart raced and, its beat throbbing behind my eyes as if I’d been running hard for hours.

 “You came looking for me.
 The question is what do you want?”